 This class is an introduction to Microsoft Excel, a program used to create spreadsheets.
 Topics include entering data, simple formatting, and basic formulas.
 Basic computer experience is required.

-Intro to Microsoft Word
+Intro to Windows 10

 Any time during the hours listed, you can bring your laptop, tablet, or list of questions for the computer trainer to answer.
 Use this time to learn how your computer or device works.
 Also, ask the trainer about Mango and some of the library’s other online services.